cgebbe/udacity-data-engineer/2_warehouses/README.md

 - IAC
 - [x] setup S3, EC2, etc. using boto3 example account
 - [x] setup Redshift database
+- NOTE for myself: Used IAC solution notebook from exercise

 - Create Table Schemas
 - [x] Design schemas for your fact and dimension tables